 The Corporation has a defined benefit pension plan covering substantially all employees.
-This plans was curtailed and the benefits were frozen effective December 31, 2004.
+This plan was curtailed and the benefits were frozen effective December 31, 2004.
 The benefits are based on years of service and the employee's average compensation during the last 10 years of employment.
 The Corporation's funding policy is to contribute annually the minimum amount required under statutory funding limitations.
 Contributions are intended to provide for benefits attributed to service through December 31, 2004.
+In September 2006, the Financial Accounting Standards Board (FASB) issued SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans (SFAS 158).
+Effective for the fiscal year ended December 31, 2007, the Corporation adopted the provisions of this standard and recognized the funded status of the plan that it sponsors.